 Even if a guest post is good, it doesn’t mean you should publish it.
 The content needs to be great!
-If you don’t set strict standards from day 1, your blog won’t consistently be read.
+If you don’t set strict standards from day one, your blog won’t be read consistently.

-- Make sure you believe in the post, because if you don’t, your readers won’t.
+- Make sure you believe in the post because if you don’t, your readers won’t.
 No matter how good the writer is, don’t accept content you don’t believe in.
-For example, at KISSmetrics, we had the option to publish a post on how A/B testing is useless.
-It was from a well-known analytics expert, but we as a company believe A/B testing is powerful and everyone should do it.
+For example, at KISSmetrics, we had the option of publishing a post on how A/B testing is useless.
+It was from a well-known analytics expert.
+But we as a company believe A/B testing is powerful, and everyone should do it.

 - The content has to fit in with your blog theme.
 For example, Quick Sprout is a blog about marketing and entrepreneurship.
-I won’t accept any guest posts outside of those 2 topics, no matter how well it is written or whom it is from.
+I won’t accept any guest posts outside of those two topics, no matter how well they are written or from whom they are.

 Rule #5: Don’t give out author accounts